oriafo/ha_odoo-18.0_deployment/README.md

 # Odoo 18.0 High Availability (HA) Deployment

 This repository contains the source code and configuration files for deploying **Odoo 18.0** in a **High Availability (HA)** setup.
-The deployment setup is designed to ensure Odoo's scalability, reliability, and performance in a production environment.
+The deployment setup is designed to ensure Odoo's scalability, reliability, and performance i n a production environment.

 ## Project Overview